The ASEEES Graduate Student Essay Prize is awarded for an outstanding essay by a graduate student in Slavic, East European, and Eurasian Studies.

 - Steve Harris, University of Mary Washington; 2013-2015

-Rules of eligibility and Nominating Instructions for the ASEEES Graduate Student Essay Prize competition are as follows:
+Rules of eligibility for the ASEEES Graduate Student Essay Prize competition are as follows:

 ASEEES Regional Affiliates and Institutional Members are invited to hold their own competitions for best essay among their graduate students, and submit the winning paper to the ASEEES Grad Student Prize Committee.